tillchen/Alien_Invasion/README.md

 This is a fun python game.
 While building this game myself, I learned:

 * how to handle large projects;
-* code refactoring;
+* code refactoring.

-And I strenthened my coding skills in Python.
+Plus, it strenthened my coding skills in Python and my love for programming :grin:

 ## Built With